Jia Wan

 Service

-• Reviewer for the AI for Agent-Based Modelling (AI4ABM) workshop at ICLR 2023, Kigali, Rwanda.
+• Reviewer for the AI for Agent-Based Modelling (AI4ABM) workshop at the International Conference on Learning Representations (ICLR 2023), Kigali, Rwanda.

 Teaching